jonabc/channels/README.md

 While this library is useful for creating chained operations into a pipeline, it is intended to be lightweight.
 Pipeline orchestration, error handling, logging, and metrics tracking should be implemented by callers.

+## Types

+### Provider[T any] and Receiver[T any]

+Providers and receivers wrap channels to provide a few quality of life benefits.
+1. Writing to the provider while it is closing or after it is closed will not produce a panic
+2. A provider can be configured for different behaviors on calling `Provide`
+   - `providers.NewProvider` matches the underlying channel behavior, blocking when the receiving channel blocks
+   - `providers.NewDroppingProvider` drops provided values when the receiving channel blocks
+   - `providers.NewCollectingProvider` collects observed values while the underlying channel blocks.
+When the receiving channel is unblocked all values are written to the receiver as a slice.

 ## Functions

 ### Batch